pinterest/api-quickstart/nodejs/README.md

                         version of the API to use
 ```

-Use `--scopes help` to get a list of all possible scopes:
+Use `--scopes help` to get a list of all possible scopes for v5:
 <!--gen-->
 ```
 $ ./scripts/get_access_token.js -v 5 --scopes help